RDMTSTUDIOS/Notify/README.md

     logger: true,
 });

+MyConsole.display();

 // id: string - Displayed name.
 More for semantic.
 // historySize: number - Maximum logs, displayed in one time.
 // logger: boolean - If true - will write logs you can later export.
 Default - false.

+// .display() mounts element to DOM (Just makes it visible, logs and messages are still working even it don't mounted). it can take a parameter - custom mount point.
+By default it's document.body.
 ```